vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 ### This document tested against

-* August 9, 2013: known to work with Symfony 2.3.3
+* August 12, 2013: known to work with Symfony 2.3.3

 ## Convetions on the Command Line

-#### The dollar sign `$` is your prompt
+#### The dollar sign `$` is your shell prompt

-Throughout this document I'll follow the convention of representing your shell prompt as`$`, so if you see a block like `$ cd path/to` you know it's a shell command which you'd copy/type into your prompt as `cd path/to` and then hit enter to run.
+Throughout this document I'll follow the convention of representing your shell prompt as`$`, so if you see a block like `$ cd path/to` you'd enter and execute `cd path/to` at your shell prompt.
+Shell is equvilant to saying command line.

 Once your project folder is created (coming up soon), all commands are assumed to be run in the root folder of your local Symfony project… there may be some exceptions, but I'll make sure and point them out.

-#### I type `composer` instead of `php composer.phar`
+#### I'll use `composer` instead of `php composer.phar`

 Maybe you're already familiar with Composer, a tool for grabbing and installing open source php packages.
-Throughout you'll see commands like `$ composer …` because I've installed it <a href="http://getcomposer.org/doc/00-intro.md#globally" target="_new">globally</a> but typically Composer examples (on the Symfony website, et al) assume you've installed it <a href="http://getcomposer.org/doc/00-intro.md#locally" target="_new">locally</a>, in which case you'll use `$ php composer.phar …` instead.
+Throughout you'll see commands like `$ composer …` because I've installed it <a href="http://getcomposer.org/doc/00-intro.md#globally" target="_new">globally</a> but typically Composer examples (on the Symfony website, et al) assume you've installed it <a href="http://getcomposer.org/doc/00-intro.md#locally" target="_new">locally</a>, in which case you'd use `$ php composer.phar …` instead.
 I simply prefer typing `composer` because it's consisitent with the usage of other command line tools.
 Install and use it whichever way you like.

 #### `[editor]` is your text editor of choice

-SublimeText — like many OSX text editors — allows you to open files from the command line by <a href="http://www.sublimetext.com/docs/2/osx_command_line.html" target="_new">installing a nifty tool</a> called `subl` used like: `$ subl app/config/paramters.yml` — since your editor may be different I'll use `$ [editor] app/config/paramters.yml` to mean open the file `app/config/paramters.yml` in your favorite text editor (path relative to the root of your project folder).
+SublimeText, like many OSX text editors, has a nifty command line helper (<a href="http://www.sublimetext.com/docs/2/osx_command_line.html" target="_new">how to install it</a>) named `subl` that allows you to open files like so: `$ subl app/config/paramters.yml`.
+Since your may use a different editor I'll use `$ [editor] app/config/paramters.yml` to mean open the file `app/config/paramters.yml` in your preferred text editor — path relative to the root of your project folder.

 ## Start locally